hackclub/waka-airtable-sync/README.md

-ETL script to sync summarized data from a WakaAPI installation to Airtable.
+ETL script to sync summarized data from a Wakapi installation to Airtable.

 Written with AI.
 I have a GitHub actions running in a private repo every hour.
 Talk to me if you need help!